 I think, other than that, Mr. Chairman, I would conclude my remarks.
 I think I have hit most of the points in my prepared statement.

-Senator Culver.
-Thank you very much.
 Donald Payne is our next witness.

-STATEMENT OF DONALD PAYNE, DIRECTOR, BOARD OF CHOSEN FREEHOLDERS, NEWARK, N.J., REPRESENTING THE NATIONAL ASSOCIATION OF COUNTIES.1
+STATEMENT OF DONALD PAYNE, DIRECTOR, BOARD OF CHOSEN FREEHOLDERS, NEWARK, N.J., REPRESENTING THE NATIONAL ASSOCIATION OF COUNTIES.

 Mr. PAYNE.
 Thank you, Mr. Chairman.